How to clean fresh eggs was something that didn’t concern me for years.

-In very cold weather, you eggs can freeze and crack.
+In very cold weather, your eggs can freeze and crack.

 Storing your fresh eggs

-To properly store eggs, after you’ve washed them, place them in a carton with the pointy side down.
+To properly store eggs, after you’ve washed them, place them in egg cartons with the pointy side down.

-If you don’t plan to use the eggs in near future, write the date you stored them on the carton so you don’t forget how old the eggs are, and you can make sure to use the oldest eggs first.
+If you don’t plan to use the eggs soon, write the date you stored them on the carton so you don’t forget how old the eggs are.
+Then make sure to use the oldest eggs first.